mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Maximizing Solar Panel Output for a Fixed Area/README.md

 Your task: Find the optimal θ and r that maximizes energy output, using the provided energy function E(θ, r).

 ### Suggested Steps
 Open the "SolarPanel_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
+More detailed implementation guidelines for each suggested task are provided in the Live Script file.
 1. Define the objective function in MATLAB (the energy function).
       - Plug the given values and equations into the energy output equation, as shown below:
             <img width="444" height="249" alt="image" src="./Equation_SolarPanel.png"/>